sqlparser/gsp_demo/sqlflow/readme.md

 `vEmp.eName` <- fdd <- `"eName"` <- fdd <- `scott.emp.empName`

 ### fdr
-The value of the target columns are influenced by a source table itself, for example by the number of records.
+The value of the target column is influenced by a source table itself, for example by the number of records.
 This is caused by the use of aggregate function in the query.
 ```sql
 create view vSal as